After 10 years of hard work...

 I always liked the expression "after ten years of hard work we became an overnight success!".
 Admittedly, it is self-serving if your company has been around for almost 10 years and it only experienced real traction in year nine going on ten.

 The truth is we (DigitalMR) have spent a lot of time and money on Research & Development funded by seven grants: six from Innovate UK - we could not be more thankful, and one from the E.U...
-It took six years of focussed R&D to create listening247 in today’s manifestation: a Social Intelligence SaaS for market research power-users on its way to becoming a DIY SaaS for end-clients.
+It took seven years of focussed R&D to create listening247 in today’s manifestation: a Social Intelligence SaaS for market research power-users on its way to becoming a DIY SaaS for end-clients.

 Some people called us grant junkies!
 No matter what anyone says or believes, those grants allowed us to stay away from institutional investors until today - I will come back to this later.